abailoni/bachelor-thesis/README.md

 ## Resonances in quantum elastic scattering: a time-dependent numerical investigation
-In my bachelor thesis, I investigate quantum scattering processes by numerically solving the time-dependent Schr ̈odinger equation, in the specific case of the hydrogen-krypton scattering.
+In my bachelor thesis, I investigate quantum scattering processes by numerically solving the time-dependent Schroedinger equation, in the specific case of the hydrogen-krypton scattering.
 I discuss how scattering resonances are related to an increase of the probability, observed at some specific energies, of finding the scattered particle close to the interaction center.

 ##
 *Thesis.pdf* contains the thesis text.